IIGROUP/AutoIE2/README.md

 Sub-events identification is a very fundamental problem in the field of information extraction, especially in emergency situations (e.g., terrorist attacks).
 It is challenging for two reasons:
 1.	data confusing and imbalance.
 Events usually evolve rapidly and successive sub-events occur.
 Only a few target sub-events data need to be identifid from the large volume of events related data.
 2.	low resource.
-Usually only a limited amount of labelled seed data is given for learning and more annotating dataset is expensive and time consuming
+Usually only a limited amount of labelled seed data is given for learning and more annotating datasets are expensive and time consuming

-However, the existing works cannot fully meet the requirements, and thus better few shot learning and data selection methods for sub-event identification are crucial.
+However, the existing works cannot fully meet the requirements, and thus better few shot learning and data selection models for sub-event identification are crucial.

 ## Task